siamhash/LeaseLock-Coding-Challenge/README.md

 ## About Implementation
-The given problems have three level of data which need to transform.
+The given problems have three level of data which need transformation.
 - Company level data
 - Certificates level data
 - Properties level data
 - Certificates and Properties relationship with each other
-and solved it one by one i am explaning below how each data is mapped from api to given schema
+and solved it one by one.
+Below you will find how each data is mapped from an api to a given schema
 ```JSON
     {
       company_name: String,